 Scoliosis is sometimes seen by chiropractors.
-Eighty-two percent of respondents are the sole health care practitioner managing the majority of their patients with a functional scoliotic deformity, while 61% are the sole health care practitioner managing the majority of their patients with a structural scoliosis (Table 9.2).
-Other articular conditions that are seen some of the time in chiropractic practice include bursitis or synovitis, carpal or tarsal tunnel syndrome, TMJ syndrome, thoracic outlet syndrome, and congenital or developmental anomalies.
-As reflected in Table 9.2, respondents report various rates of management, referral, and diagnosis.
+Eighty-two percent of respondents are the sole healthcare practitioner managing the majority of their patients with a functional scoliotic deformity, while 61% are the sole healthcare practitioner managing the majority of their patients with a structural scoliosis (Table 8.2).
+Other articular conditions that are sometimes seen in chiropractic practice include bursitis or synovitis, carpal or tarsal tunnel syndrome, TMJ syndrome, thoracic outlet syndrome, and congenital or developmental anomalies.
+As reflected in Table 8.2, respondents report various rates of management, referral, and diagnosis.